intracom-telecom-sdn/nstat-nb-emulator/README.md

 1.  builds an ubuntu:14.04 image
 2.  downloads the ```deploy/provision.sh``` script when building the docker image
 3.  executes the provision.sh within the docker image 3.1    the provision.sh has the ability to either install all NSTAT-nb-generator dependencies directly on the image or
     3.2    create a Python virtual environment and installing there, all NSTAT-nb-generator dependencies keeping in the way the ubuntu:14.04 image clean.

-### Virtual environment
+### Python Virtual Environment

 ## Usage